Is Diamond Fork Hot Springs a nudist destination?

-SALT LAKE CITY (ABC4) – Diamond Fork Canyon, also known as Fifth Water, is a hot springs 40 miles southeast of Provo, perfect for both hikers and nudists alike.
+SALT LAKE CITY (ABC4) – Fifth Water Hot Springs, in Diamond Fork Canyon, is located 40 miles southeast of Provo, and is perfect for both hikers and nudists alike.

 Fifth Water, a highly trafficked hot springs with its cascading crystal blue water, has pools of differing temperatures, so it’s perfect for any time of the year, especially when it’s cold.